ishanc312/othelloOnline/README.md

 - **Player v.
 AI**: Play against an AI which utilizes a minimax algorithm and evaluates game states with a simple heuristic.
 - **Player v.
 Player (Online)**: Hit create a lobby to generate a code to share with a friend, who can then join with the code to commence online play.
 Feature created with the WebSocket protocol, through the Socket.io JS package.

+The original version of this project I had created, written in Python, can be found [here](https://github.com/ishanc312/othelloWithBot).

 ## Code Breakdown ##
 #### Player v.
 Player: ####
 ```javascript